You may be eligible for a discharge if:

 • Any school (closed or active) that failed to test a student’s potential or verify mandatory prerequisites (i.e. high school diploma, mental and/or physical condition) prior to admission • School representative signed student’s name on a loan application or promissory note without authorization and student did not attend class • School failed to reimburse student for a tuition refund required by federal law • Loan was issued as a result of identity theft • Student is a spouse or parent of an eligible public employee or victim who died or were permanently disabled as a result of the September 11, 2001 terrorist attacks

+To find out if you qualify for a student loan discharge, Canty Law can help.
 We are successful at assisting student loan borrowers with unmanageable student loans to get out of default, refinance, consolidate and even qualify for loan forgiveness.

+Call us today at 866-203-5312 for a free consultation.
 If you are eligible for a student loan repayment program to reduce or discharge student loan debt, we will find it.
 The entire process typically takes four to six weeks.
 So what are you waiting for?
 Let’s get your finances back on the road to freedom.